 - The level of competence.

-The world of social media offers many options to promote our brand, but it is always better to focus on those that are more adapted to the objectives and define well for what we are going to use each of them.
+The world of social media offers many platforms to promote your brand, but it is always better to focus on those that are more adapted to the objectives and well define what we are going to use each of them for.

 7. KPIs and measurement strategy

-Using as reference the objectives that we have defined in section 2, now we are going to "translate" them into key metrics or KPIs.
+Now that you have your objectives (from section 2), you are going to "translate" them into key metrics or KPIs.

-For each key metric, we can set a monthly goal (or with the periodicity that makes the most sense for our plan) and establish what controls we will perform to make sure we are on the right track.
+For each key metric, set a monthly goal (or with the periodicity that makes the most sense for your plan) and establish what controls you will perform to make sure you are on the right track.

 8. Contingency plan

-Finally, to come to a close on our marketing plan, we must answer the following question: what will happen if the objectives are not met?
+Finally, to come to a close on your marketing plan, you must answer the following question: what will happen if the objectives are not met?

-For each one of the KPIs that we have defined in the previous section, we need to think about a response plan before different scenarios, for example, what we will do if we do not reach the objectives by 75%, 50% or 25%.
-We can define different actions such as diversifying the platforms, opening new investment channels or even rethinking aspects of the plan that are not working as we expected.
+For each one of the KPIs that we defined in the previous section, you need to think about a response plan for different scenarios.
+For example, what will you do if you do not reach the objectives by 75%, 50% or 25%.
+You can define different actions such as diversifying the platforms, opening new investment channels or even rethinking aspects of the plan that are not working as you expected.

-And ready!
-You already have everything you need to start working with your team and achieve all the objectives that you propose in your digital marketing.
+And done!
+You now have everything you need to start working with your team and achieve all the objectives that you propose in your digital marketing.

-I hope that now you have more clear how to develop a digital marketing plan that responds to the needs of your brand.
-To make it even easier, we have developed a downloadable template with all the slides you need to create a complete online marketing plan.
+You should now be more clear on how to develop a digital marketing plan that responds to the needs of your brand.
+To make it even easier, we have developed a downloadable template with all the steps you need to create a complete online marketing plan.
 You can download your template here.

 Effective digital marketing planning is the application of available resources, to target market segments, to achieve marketing objectives.
 A successful marketing strategy out maneuvers competition via exploiting competitive advantage that provides greater value to the target.